Menu

 Owned By: Town of Marshfield

-41 acres of Marshfield Conservation land.
-Mixed hardwood and white pine forest.
-A half-mile trail with boardwalks leads to Nelson Memorial Forest.
-Another trail leads to Phillips Farm Preserve.
+The 41-acre Union Street Woodland in Marshfield features a half-mile woodland trail, with boardwalks, that leads to Nelson Memorial Forest.
+Another trail connects to Phillips Farm Preserve.
 These three properties together provide more than 200 acres of open space and wildlife habitat along the North River in Marshfield.
 The greenbelt continues across Union Street, with Cornhill Woodland and the John Little Conservation Area.

 Three additional adjacent properties — Tilden Farm, Cove Creek Nature Area, and Oak Street Woodland — provide another 75 acres of contiguous habitat and open space.
-Please note that these properties (Tilden, Cove and Oak) are not presently accessible to the public.
+Please note that these properties (Tilden, Cove and Oak) are preserved as wildlife habitat, and not presently accessible to the public.

 Features